-Eligibility for Medicaid in North Dakota
+Learn About Requirements for Medicaid in North Dakota

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in North Dakota?
+Who qualifies for Medicaid in North Dakota?

 Eligibility for Medicaid begins with some basic requirements set by the program.
 Medicaid benefits eligibility depends on applicants meeting at least one of these essential requirements.
 For example, workers or other individuals with disabilities may apply for benefits.
 Additionally, women with breast or cervical cancer, children with disabilities (up to the age of 19), pregnant women and children in foster care also meet basic eligibility and should learn how to apply for Medicaid.
 For children under the age of 19 and pregnant women, meeting eligibility requirements for Medicaid takes on further advantages as well, such as continuous coverage.
 Furthermore, former foster care children up to the age of 26 are eligible for Medicaid in most cases.
 Additionally, North Dakota adopted the provisions of the Affordable Care Act and the Medicaid expansion which opens the door to more low-income individuals or families in the state to take advantage of Medicaid benefits.
 All applicants who meet one or more of the previous markers are eligible for Medicaid, and will be able to move ahead for review by officials.